Use cases

 • Relies mainly on predefined content and training examples

-• Can’t handle tickets that need order checks or actions (think refunds or changes)
+• Cannot handle tickets that need order checks or actions (think refunds or changes)

 • Escalations often land with agents lacking full context

-When ticket volumes grow and questions start depending on live order data or operational actions, it’s worth exploring more capable alternatives.
+When ticket volumes grow and questions start depending on live order data or operational actions, it is worth exploring more capable alternatives.

 Top 7 Minimal AI alternatives for customer service automation

-Engaige: Best if you want to turn support tickets into faster resolutions and sell more
+1. Engaige: best if you want to turn support tickets into faster resolutions and sell more

-If your support team spends most of its time on order-related questions, Engaige (that’s us 👋) is built for that.
-We’re talking order status, delivery delays, address changes, refunds and exchanges.
-This is where growing e-commerce teams lose most of their time.
+If your support team spends most of its time on order-related questions, Engaige is built for that: order status, delivery delays, address changes, refunds and exchanges.
+This is where growing eCommerce teams lose most of their time.

-When a customer asks the notorious ‘Where is my order?’
-(WISMO) question, the AI doesn’t guess or redirect.
+When a customer asks “Where is my order?”
+(WISMO), the AI does not guess or redirect.
 It gives a clear, factual answer.
 And if something is off, it escalates with full context so a support agent can step in immediately.
 This means your team not only resolves tickets faster but can also increase sales through smart product recommendations.

 Engaige fits you if: